sergioabreu-g/collision-sound/README.md

 importing from Unity.
 - You can have any other folders/banks/events on the same FMOD Project, they won't affect Sound Collision at all.
-- **Remember that every time you change anything on the FMOD Studio project, you'll need to re-build it.**

 ### Materials
 - Every material is defined as a folder with at least its default event.